Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 • Microbiology

-For entry into M2, knowledge at M1 level or equivalent is required in the biology of the main pathogenic organisms and in at least 2 of the following fields
+For admission to M2, knowledge equivalent to M1 level or equivalent is required in the biology of the main pathogenic organisms and in at least two of the following areas:

 • Physiology, Immunology